Measuring impact from end to end

 Increasing the energy efficiency of products in use

-With broadband traffic growing dramatically, our customers have to strengthen their network’s capacity, which increases operational costs and power needs.
-Lifecycle assessments (LCAs) show that the use of a typical network product accounts for 80–90% of its total environmental impact — the bulk of which is associated with energy consumption.
-Consequently, reducing energy consumption and developing energy efficient, eco-sustainable options has become critical to ensuring the long-term affordability of telecommunication networks.
+To meet the dramatic growth in broadband traffic, our customers have to deploy more capacity in their networks — increasing operational costs and power requirements.
+The use of a typical network product accounts for 80–90% of its total environmental impact, the bulk of which is associated with energy consumption.
+Consequently, reducing energy consumption and developing energy-efficient, eco-sustainable products and solutions have become critical to the long-term affordability of telecommunication networks.